Welcome to Our Blog

 "You walked down to the stream and gently dipped your toes in the water.
 It seemed cold as you quickly recoiled, a shiver running up your spine."

 Third person writing, but from the perspective of one character.
 Much like first person, the reader will only know what that character knows, but with the ability to change how the action is viewed.
 It can be told from within the character's head, or from a distance, giving a little more information about the character's situation outside his own viewpoint.

 Third Person Limited - Example:

 "Sarah walked down to the stream, much like she had done as a child.
 The waters were known to her, but as she slowly dipped her toes in, a cold shiver ran up her spine.
-Ann saw Sarah's recoil, and sensed something was wrong."
+She recoiled.
+Something was wrong."

 Third person writing that follows multiple characters.
 Your writing will still use 'he / she/ it" to describe the actions, but the perspective might change from chapter to chapter.
 Just make sure you let your reader know the perspective is shifting, otherwise you'll have a very confusing situation on your hands ;) Make the switch obvious to avoid making your readers go back a page or two to catch up.